 Personal: I’ve booked us an Airbnb in the mountains to celebrate my 50th birthday.
 I plan on celebrating a full birthday week of visioning and listening inward; this is my favourite time of year.

-What I’m Reading: TBD but starting with White Fragility, When Things Fall Apart, Fierce Self-Compassion and You Are Your Best Thing.
+What I’m Reading: TBD but starting with Fierce Self-Compassion and You Are Your Best Thing.
 I’ve been more intentional the past two years about diversifying my reading list and recommit to this.

 ALIP: My work priorities as I look ahead at the next year, are to serve my clients and BB community, finish my manuscript, and collaborate on a not-for-profit book about child loss with some of the women in my grief circle.
 I will likely need to push dates for my book contract but my publisher is compassionate and treats me as a person-first.
 I hope I can return to a consistent 20-25 hours of focused work each week.
 I witness the truth that I have the built the business I dreamed about many years ago, one faltering step at a time.
 As I handcrafted this imperfect business of mine, I unfurled and have been finding my way home to myself.
 My mantra for the year will guide me in my personal and creative life: Come Home.